Hamza-69/GlutenPeekBackend/README.md

 ## Backend for gluten peek app

 ### Tasks Left:
-- post request for each scan
+- post request for each scan DONE

 - post request when reporting symptoms